BlockCityNetwork/EZ4H/README.md

   }
 }
 ~~~
+(Yes, it's a JSON file)
-I think you already know how to configure this, but it's worth mentioning briefly.
+I think you already know how to configure this, but I'm going to go through it briefly.